 It is said that his global vision for BJJ clashed several times with the more traditionalist views of Helio Gracie, the man who raised him, but who he felt sometimes neglected by the favouring his own blood sons.
 He ended up leaving Helio’s gym to join his older brother Carlson Gracie.
 Together they made a strong bond.
 After a few years with Carlson, Rolls felt the need to expand, and with his brother’s consent he left Carlson’s academy at Copacabana and founded his own in Rua Figueiredo Magalhães, were he was assisted by his younger brother “Carlinhos” Gracie.

-His tragic death came due to a paragliding accident at the tender age of 31 he left two children behind and a loving wife.
+His tragic death came on the 6th of June, 1983 due to a paragliding accident at the tender age of 31 he left two children behind and a loving wife.
 His cousin Royce Gracie once said: “existe uma era antes e outra depois de Rolls” – There is an era before and another one after Rolls.

 This is a small clip of Rolls (age 13) fighting against a Karate Black Belt at an exhibition tournament.
 He is the first one to enter in the sequence.